np: Budapest Quartet - Beethoven string 4tet #15 (Columbia MS 6386)

 The sequencing wasn't just about structure or which songs could make the cut, it was also a way for me to solidify the material.
 The album being at the time in a thoroughly incomplete state, I would listen through the whole thing in my head, editing and rearranging an album that did not really exist yet.
 The bitching guitar solo in We've Only Tasted the Wine was "written" this way (with Joe Thebeau assist for the germ of the first lick) and much of what I think really makes the record special happened this way, especially in regards to feel, tonal color and some of the more involved arrangements.

 These were dark days for me.
 I had so much of the album in my head, so little on tape; it was the only time in my life that I feared death in the existential sense because I knew the album could not possibly be completed if my number got called.
 I've often felt that this is my final lifetime and I worried that I would have to reincarnate or wander if I didn't get it done.
 The relief that I felt as the "big" songs were mixed down to the 1/2" master was overwhelming, physical, practically an orgasm.
-And yeah,
+And yeah, I could have alleviated it all by recording digitally, but that was a giant NO for me.

 But sweetest of all?
 We're gonna get this fucker out before Chinese Democracy!